10 Critical Steps to Creating a Successful Micro-influencer Campaign

 - You’d like to create a branded video together for their YouTube audience.

 If they’re interested in working together, then you can agree on the details of your collaboration.
 In most cases, you’ll offer them some kind of financial compensation for promoting your brand.
+Determining the right rate for can be tough, so it's important to audit influencers first.
 If you find your influencers through Dealspotr, the platform automatically calculates a reasonable fee based on past influencer performance.

 Step 8: Prepare your campaign materials